Disorder-mediated synchronization resonance in coupled semiconductor lasers: Results

 Beyond this critical effective coupling, the final frequency differences diminish and multiple stable yet distinct near-synchronized steady states emerge.
 As their stability weakens, synchronization begins to saturate, giving rise to periodic or quasiperiodic phase dynamics.
-As the coupling strength increases further, the nontrivial amplitude-phase coupling in the LK equation (see SI) can trigger chaos~\cite{winful1988stability,winful:1990}, thereby weakening synchronization.
-The onset of chaos defines the resonance peak at $\kappa^{*}$, as shown in Fig.~\ref{fig:all2all}, which typically occurs slightly above the critical coupling strength, as $\kappa^{*}>\kappa_c$, where $\kappa_c$ is determined from the critical effective coupling $\mathbb{K}_c$.
-In contrast, for $\alpha=0$, the resonance vanishes: synchronized steady states appear only in the strong-coupling regime ($\kappa\gg\kappa^{*}$), while for weak coupling ($\kappa\sim\kappa^{*}$) the system is far away from synchronization (see SI).
+As the coupling strength increases further, the nontrivial amplitude-phase coupling in the LK equation (Appendix~\ref{appendix_c}) can trigger chaos~\cite{winful1988stability,winful:1990}, thereby weakening synchronization.
+The onset of chaos defines the optimized peak at $\kappa^{*}$, as shown in Fig.~\ref{fig:all2all}, which typically occurs slightly above the critical coupling strength, as $\kappa^{*}>\kappa_c$, where $\kappa_c$ is determined from the critical effective coupling $\mathbb{K}_c$.
+In contrast, for $\alpha=0$, the synchronization resonance and optimized steady-state synchronization in the weak coupling vanish: synchronized steady states appear only at the stronger coupling, while for weak coupling ($\kappa\ll\sigma_{\Delta}$) the system is far away from synchronization (Appendix~\ref{appendix_c}).

 More specifically, for the frequency disorder $\Delta_i=14\times\mathcal{N}(0,1)$ rad/ns, the maximum effective detuning is ${\rm \max}(|\mathbb{F}_i|)=\tau|\Delta_0|\approx 90$.
 To compensate for it, the effective coupling $\mathbb{K}^{*}$ must exceed $\mathbb{K}_c=\tau|\Delta_0|$, giving $\kappa^{*}>\kappa_c=|\Delta_0|/[(M-1)\sqrt{1+\alpha^2}]\approx 0.26\,{\rm ns}^{-1}$ for $M=24$, which is consistent with Fig.~\ref{fig:resonance_scaling}.
 This relationship reveals the scaling $\kappa^{*}\propto 1/(M-1)$, thereby explaining the numerical results in Fig.\ref{fig:resonance_scaling}(c).
 Moreover, the critical coupling coincides with the necessary condition of the classical Kuramoto model\cite{chopra:2009,jadbabaie:2004,dorfler:2011} in the limit of vanishing amplitude-phase coupling and time delay.